 - As if tensions weren’t already complicated enough, a flow at the Government stage to impose new EU rules on members of all occupational schemes is about to intensify complexity.

 The coming near the introduction of an EU directive, Corps II, will introduce more desirable governance requirements for members of occupational pension schemes.
-However, it’s going to have a vast impact on members of smaller self-administered schemes, lots of whom might be pressured out in their cutting-edge pension structure.
+However, it’s going to have a vast impact on members of smaller self-administered schemes, lots of whom might be pressured out of their cutting-edge pension structure.

 Pension experts say the move is neither warranted nor wished.